Crazypersonalph/task-1-text-adventure/Errors.md

 ```
 This error was a runtime error.
 It happened due to how in the TCP protocol, a sending of a buffer of 4096 bytes is not equal to the receiving of a buffer of 4096 bytes.
 This means that one socket receive could include multiple socket message sends.

+This was also fixed using unit testing, as I could see which inputs from the server were being fragmented, causing this error to occur.

 There are two main ways to solve such an error.
 1. Including the message length as a prefix to the message
 2. Separating each message with a delimiter.

-I went with the second option, as it is a quick and dirty fix, that works fine for my purposes.
+I went with the second option, as it is the easier fix that works fine for my purposes.

 # Error 4
 This was another logic error.
 It was found through running the game and observing output.
 In this error, the output of the road was not being drawn properly, instead, with overlapping emojis and lines cut off two characters in.